BITDOL-Drift/Drift-Line-Lane-Follower/README.md

 * OpenCV 3.4.6

 ## Reference
-We used reference codes from here: https://github.com/nsa31/Line-Lane-Follower-Robot_ROS
+Reference codes for the zzangdol-ai-car project, including implementations of Hector SLAM and Navigation ROS packages,
+are available on GitHub at https://github.com/nsa31/Line-Lane-Follower-Robot_ROS.

-- At the University of Alberta (UoA) for the course CMPUT 412: Experimental Robotics.
+These were developed as part of the University of Alberta's CMPUT 412 course on Experimental Robotics at
 https://www.ualberta.ca/computing-science/undergraduate-studies/course-directory/courses/experimental-mobile-robotics.html

-### Reference Authors
+### The initial creators of this reference

 * [Nazmus Sakib](https://github.com/nsa31)
 * **Vivian**